 7. Speak in a respectful manner

 Remember that shouting would not mend things.
 If your child retorts and shows disrespect, it could be because they do not know how to behave.
 If you talk to them in a similar tone, it can only make matters worse.
+Children not only learn from what you are telling them but also your body language, style of communication, and how you handle your temper.

 Ask them if they want to have a chat with you regarding their behavior.
 Give them time to explain, and let them know that you respect them.
 Be a good listener and don’t be judgmental.
 Acknowledge their points, empathize with them, and try to maintain a calm, respectful tone through the conversation.